dharanish-nh/image_differentiator/README.md

 # Image Differentiator
-The application is built with the help of python and pyqt.The application can be used to find the difference between two similar images.
+The application is built with the help of python and pyqt.
+It can be used to find the difference between two similar images.
 UI layout is created by using Qt designer.

 ### 1.Loading images